Neuroendocrine Tumor Day: Spotlight Pheochromocytomas

 - Average age of pheo diagnosis is 30 years

-- Other clinical findings may include benign tumors of the brain, spinal cord or eyes called hemangioblastomas, kidney cancer and tumors of the pancreas.
+- Other clinical findings may include hemangioblastomas, which are benign tumors of the brain, spinal cord or eyes, as well as kidney cancer and tumors of the pancreas.

 - Relatively high rate of new (de novo) VHL mutations, meaning that the mutation occurs for the first time in that individual.
 This may explain why features of this syndrome are often not seen in previous generations

 - Associated with mutations in the RET gene.

 - There are 3 subtypes of MEN2- MEN2A, MEN2B, AND FMTC.
 Pheos can be see in MEN2A and MEN2B.

 - Pheos commonly diagnosed between 30-40 years of age and can be the first sign in 9-27% of cases